ShowMe South Africa

 Luxury and safety features abound, of course.

-The cruise control system on the V9X now features a driver-selectable speed limiter – especially handy considering that black- maned lion living under the bonnet.
+The cruise control system in the V9X now includes a driver-selectable speed limiter—a particularly useful feature, given the metaphorical black-maned lion lurking under the bonnet.

 Ah-ha.
 4×4.